-Secondary Power Supply TestsThere are multiple secondary supplies that are derived from the main 5 V supply.
+Secondary Power Supply Tests

+There are multiple secondary supplies that are derived from the main 5 V supply.
 Be sure all eight 5 V fuses are good (as noted in Primary Power Supply Tests) before checking the secondary supplies.

-First, check the LEDs near the rear left side of the instrument.
-Green LED DS19 indicates there is some 5 V from the main supply.
+First, check that the green LED DS19 is on which indicates there is some 5 V from the main supply.

-Next, check if any of the three Red LEDs (DS5, DS6, or DS7) are on.
+Next, check if any of the three red LEDs (DS5, DS6, or DS7) are on.
 These indicate failures on the general 5 V, general 3.3 V, and processor 1.5 V supplies, respectively.
-If these are lit, the most likely causes are the fuses near J14, but if those are all OK replace the main board.
+If these are lit, the most likely causes are the fuses near J17, but if those are OK replace the main board.

 Next, check the secondary supplies as shown in the table.
-(See Table 4-5.)
-Each supply has a test point in the rear left corner of the Main board.
-(See Figure 4-1 on page 4-20.)
+(See Table 5.)
+Each supply has a test point on the Main board.
+(See Figure 3 on page 35.)
 If any supplies are out of range, replace the main board.